dnsnguy08/reddit_clone/README.md

 - Chakra UI

 ### Motivation
-I wanted to build a CRUD app with server side rendering using Next.js and Typescript.
+I wanted to build a Full Stack CRUD app with server side rendering using Next.js and Typescript.

 ## License
 MIT License